molmd/mispr/README.md

 ## Installation

-You can either download the source from GitHub and compile yourself, or install directly using pip.
+MISPR requires Python 3.10 or higher.
+You can install it using pip or download the source from GitHub.
 Please see the [Installation][install-docs] page for detailed instructions.

 ## Useful Links